michael-iuzzolino/CascadedDistillation/README.md

 ---

-This repo provides code from the Improving Anytime Prediction with Parallel Cascaded Networks and a Temporal-Difference Loss [paper](https://arxiv.org/abs/2102.09808).
+This repo provides code for "Improving Anytime Prediction with Parallel Cascaded Networks and a Temporal-Difference Loss" [paper](https://arxiv.org/abs/2102.09808).

 ---